snh3003/ayska-field-app/docs/user-scenarios.md

 - Welcome emails are printed to server console
 - No actual email sending in development
 - Use test credentials from seed data
+- GPS coordinates are validated but not restricted in dev mode
+- Notifications are stored in database (no email sending)